yzjedu/cs151-lab5-cooper_oreoluwa/algorithm.md

 # Algorithm Document
 #### PLEASE!
 PLEASE!
 PLEASE!
 THINK before you code...

-Notes:
-- Make it so it gives an error when the user gives a negative number (maybe by searching for a negative sign in the string)

 Algorithm:
 1. Output the purpose of the program
 2. Set the sentinel to 'E'